Medical Terminologies MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it gets the structure of a LOINC panel or form, with examples like CBC and metabolic panel, and distinguishes from sibling tools like loinc_search and loinc_details.
+The description clearly states the tool retrieves the structure of a LOINC panel or form, listing included tests.
+It distinguishes from sibling tools like loinc_search and loinc_details by focusing on panel composition.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.